robinmanuelthiel/xamarinworkshop/04 Speaker App with Xamarin.Forms/README.md

 ```

 ### 3.2 Add a busy indicator
-It's a good pracice to ptovide a busy indicator to the view sothat it can show  this information to the user.
-So let's add a property to our ViewModel that indicates, if we are currently calculating or downloading stuff.
+It's a good practise to provide a busy indicator to the view so that it can show  this information to the user.
+So, let's add a property to our ViewModel that indicates, if we are currently calculating or downloading stuff.

 ```csharp
 private bool isBusy;